aorkney/Bird-bodymass-2023-a/README.md

 body mass the individual taxa will tend to become more widely scattered and Dm will become larger.
 Explicit tests for heteroskedasticity are computed, revealing how changes in body mass- and an overall macroevolutionary trend for miniaturisation- reorganise modular evolution across the avian skeleton.
+Run script 'Dm_plots_08_04_2023.R' to produce this figure.

+Additional analysis:
+Run script 'Test_evolutionary_rates_by_bodymass.R' to test whether lineage origination is significantly different between bird lineages typified by low or high body mass.
+Run script 'eco_evo_over_tree_08_17_2023.R' to test whether small birds or big birds tend to explore a non-metric space of flight-style variety at different rates.